 Childhood obesity, underage drinking, smoking, and failure to exercise are all concerns for parents these days.

-Liam turns 6 this year, and I know how important it is to help reinforce a healthy active lifestyle, and even though I own a personal training studio, I know this is easier said than done.
+When Liam was still a kid, I knew how important it was to help reinforce a healthy active lifestyle, and even though I own a personal training studio, I know this is easier said than done.

 How can you set the example and get them off on the right foot if your habits aren’t that great?